 A timetabled programme of SEND training is incorporated into the general staff professional development programme and this includes supporting students with physical needs, visual impairment, autistic spectrum, ADHD, PDA, hearing impairment, augmentative and alternative communication, dyslexia training, manual handling, epipen training, gastro tube feeding, catheterisation, Makaton, cough assist, convene training, epilepsy training.
 Additional training is provided to meet a student's specific needs.

 A number of enrichment activities take place at lunchtime and after school which are accessible to all students.
-The supportive education department also runs an after school home learning support club and an activities club for SEND students.
-A range of activities including craft, music, and sport and riding for the disabled are offered and transport can be provided for students who travel to school by taxi.
+The supportive education department also runs activities for SEND students including Table-Top Cricket, Boccia and Athletics through our link to YOSC.

 Brimsham Green School is wheelchair accessible and complies with the disability regulations.
 Buildings are single story with the exception of one building which has a lift.
 All buildings are accessible through electric doors.
 Classrooms are fitted with specialist equipment such as height adjustable tables, work benches and accessible ovens and sinks.
 All equipment, in practical lessons, is adapted for access for students with a physical disability.
 The provision is regularly reviewed by the Occupational Therapist.
 There are adapted tables, within the canteen, to allow students with SEND to eat alongside their peers.